CachyOS/linux-cachyos/README.md

 binary kernel builds can be found in the repository.
 - Latest & improved ZSTD 1.5.6 patch-set
 - KSM patch for proper working of uksmd daemon from pf
-- Memory management tweaks from zen-kernel (MGLRU, Compaction, Watermark)
+- Memory management tweaks from zen-kernel (compaction, watermark)

 ### :arrow_heading_down: Other features